bytestoskills/software-engineer-toolbox/README.md

 This repo is our personal toolbox—a growing collection of insights, habits, systems, and reflections we've gathered through years of experience (and, let’s be honest, some hard lessons too).

 The mission?
-To help software engineers **level up**—technically, strategically, and professionally.
+To help software engineers **level up**, technically, strategically, and professionally.
 Whether you're early in your career or operating at Staff+ level, you’ll find something useful, actionable, or at least thought-provoking in here.

 We update this repo regularly.
-New ideas, new strategies, new habits—all tested in the real world, shared here so you don’t have to learn everything the hard way.
+New ideas, new strategies, new habits.
+All tested in the real world, shared here so you don’t have to learn everything the hard way.

 So yeah… bookmark this.